 Grayburn and Gibson’s project, “Modeling Power and Pilgrimage in Medieval Orkney,” reckons with geographic scale as it seeks to analyze the architectural landscape across a chain of scattered islands, in many cases with incomplete physical remains.
 The team is combining digital methods with material evidence and textual sources such as the Orkneyinga Saga, a literary work on the history of the islands, to reconstruct a large number of sites and gain a more comprehensive understanding of the region’s complex economic and political systems.

 For example, digital reconstructions of the two churches that bear St. Magnus’s name have allowed the scholars to confirm they were visible to each other—an important point of connection for the powerful and the pilgrim alike between the “kirk” where the saint purportedly died on Egilsay and the cathedral where he was eventually entombed.
-Unpacking the art historical significance of such discoveries will follow as the team continues its research.
+Unpacking the art historical significance of such discoveries will follow as the team continues their research.

 The DECIMA group’s project also deals with issues of scale, but in terms of data.
-(DECIMA stands for Digitally Encoded Census Information & Mapping Archive.)

-Represented at the workshop by Éric Pecile and Hana Suckstorff, the project is recreating a model of Florence from a late 16th-century map and by incorporating the data sets of three historic censuses undertaken in Florence between 1551 and 1632—going a step beyond most other digital mapping projects for pre-modern cities that rely only on the record of the built environment of the time.
+Represented at the workshop by Éric Pecile and Hana Suckstorff, the project is recreating a model of Florence from a late sixteenth-century map and by incorporating the data sets of three historic censuses undertaken in Florence between 1551 and 1632—going a step beyond most other digital mapping projects for pre-modern cities that rely only on the record of the built environment of the time.

-Screen capture of DECIMA’s interactive exploratory map of historical Florentine data
+Screen capture of DECIMA’s interactive exploratory map of historical Florentine data.

 The scale of the project is vast.
 Users of the map can zoom into individual buildings to discover individual data points such as household size or occupation.
 They can also design queries of the data set that can track changes over time in property value or population across the entire city.